franck-paul/logNotices/README.md

 ## TODO

 - list existing notices (with pagination)
-- add maintenance task to remove all notices periodically
+- add maintenance task to remove all notices periodically (if possible)
+- cope with blog admins (restricted to blog's notice) and super admin (all plateform's blogs notices)